kernel-dc/Auto-Accept-Negotiations/README.md

 Updated to v110 by Kernel

-Auto-update disabled kindly check on my repository if it breaks on future updates.
+This module does not support Auto-updates check on my repository if it breaks on future updates.

 I have ton of gold where the hoes at.